exercism/v3/languages/clojure/exercises/concept/basics/.meta/design.md

 ## Concepts

-- `basics`: know what a value is; know how to define a binding; know that bindings are immutable; know how to define scope using significant whitespace; know that bindings require dependency order; know how to define a function; know how to return a value from a function; know how to call a function; know what type inference is; know how type inference works for bindings; know how to define an integer; know how to use mathematical operators on integers; Know how to define single- and multiline comments. - know what a value is; know how to define a var; know how to define a function; know how to return a value from a function; know how to call a function; know how to define an integer; know how to use mathematical operators on integers; know how to use single-line comments and comment forms.
+- `basics`:  know what a value is; know how to define a var; know how to define a function; know how to return a value from a function; know how to call a function; know how to define an integer; know how to use mathematical operators on integers; know how to use single-line comments and comment forms.

 ## Prequisites